| | |

 We all hastily made for our wallets and whoever was the first to find 100 baht handed it to her, before she approached the only other table in the venue and did the same thing.

-By this point, the second act had started, this time using darts to pop a balloon held by one of the other ladies.
+By this time, the second woman had started her performance, this time using darts to pop a balloon held by one of the other ladies.

 A few seconds later, she too came over, angrily demanding 100 baht.